Research Article

 More Detail

-1 National Pingtung University of Science and Technology2 King Mongkut’s University of Technology Thonburi3 National Cheng Kung University * Corresponding Author
+1 Department of Materials Engineering, National Pingtung University of Science and Technology, Pingtung 912, Taiwan2 Department of Tool and Materials Engineering, King Mongkut’s University of Technology Thonburi, Bangkok 10140, Thailand3 Department of Engineering Science, National Cheng Kung University, Tainan 701, Taiwan* Corresponding Author

 ABSTRACT